 Don’t just buy a jar of pre-made ragù full of powdered garlic and preservatives and hundreds of other compounds, to throw it over the pasta.
 You’ve just cooked the perfect pasta but now you’re going to ruin it?
 No. Make your own sauce with fresh ingredients.
 It takes just a couple of minutes to make an authentic sauce.
 Some simple, tasty ideas below.

-(To conclude the horror story of my English pasta experience, as well as a kilo of dry pasta and cold water, my friend also threw a bag of frozen peas and a packet of ham before boiling the entire thing for half an hour.
+(To conclude the horror story of my English pasta experience, as well as a kilo of dry pasta and cold water, my friend also threw a bag of frozen peas and a packet of cubed ham before boiling the entire thing for half an hour.
 When it was served I had to pretend I wasn’t hungry.
-Let us now draw a veil over this and instead do it how the Italians do it.)
+Let us now draw a veil over this and instead forus on how the Italians do it.)

 8. To make perfect pasta, you must stir the pasta through the sauce.

-Rearrange your thinking about the relationship between pastas and sauces: the star of the show here is the pasta; the sauce is merely a tasty accompaniment to enhance it.
+Rearrange your thinking about the relationship between pastas and sauces: the star of the show here is the pasta; the sauce is merely the supporting act.

 That said, the sauce must penetrate the dish: no pasta dish is ever served in Italy as a blob of sauce on top of plain pasta.
-The idea of the sauce is to gently coat all surfaces of the pasta, to allow it to absorb and soak up the flavors, and not to drown it.
+The idea of the sauce is to gently coat all surfaces of the pasta, to allow it to absorb and soak up the flavors, but not to drown it.

 Your sauce should be prepared in a second pan.
-Put the strained pasta into the pan with the sauce and gently turn the pasta in the sauce until it’s covered completely.
-If it gets a bit thick, loosen it up with a spoonful of pasta water if it’s a bit thick.
+Put the strained pasta into the pan that contains the sauce and gently turn the pasta in the sauce until it’s covered completely.
+If it gets a bit thick, loosen it up with a spoonful of starchy pasta water.
 You should be able lift the coated pasta out of the pan to plate it up; there will likely be sauce left in the pan.
 Don’t be tempted to pour it over – let the pasta speak for itself.

-(For the excess sauce you can always fare una scarpetta with a piece of bread after the meal – you and your guests can clean your plates and then the pan using a piece of bread or two as a sponge.
-It’s the ultimate compliment to the cook.)
+For the excess sauce you can always fare una scarpetta with a piece of bread after the meal – you and your guests can clean your plates and then the pan using a piece of bread or two as a sponge.
+It’s the ultimate compliment to the cook.

 9. Now eat the perfect pasta.

 As with most Italian foods, the key is the simplicity and quality of the ingredients.
-Don’t add salt and pepper at the table: all seasoning should be taken care of by the chef in the cooking process.
+Don’t add salt and pepper at the table: in Italian food culture, all seasoning should be taken care of by the chef in the cooking process.